vukbgit/PHPCraft-architecture/walkthrough.md

 The match between visited domain and environment (development or production) at the moment has no concrete consequences since the problem of how to set a development environment is still open: there is the [idea](https://www.smashingmagazine.com/2015/07/development-to-deployment-workflow/) to use [Vagrant](https://www.vagrantup.com/) and a repository service or to host a GIT server upon server machine

 #### Dependency Injection Container
-Add to the 'require' section of composer.json:
+Add to the 'require' section of composer.json (adapter of [Auryn/injector](https://github.com/rdlowrey/Auryn)):
 ```json
    "phpcraft/container": "@dev"
 ```
-and update composer
+update composer
 ```bash
 composer update
 ```